 4. Refer back to your goals

-5. Remove yourself from the toxic environment
+5. Remove yourself from toxic environments

-7. You’ve likely heard the term “Fake it till you make it”
+7. “Fake it till you make it”

-8. Give yourself time to heal
+8. Give yourself time